newdigate/teensy-variable-playback/README.md

   * [SD classes on wikipedia](https://en.wikipedia.org/wiki/SD_card#cite_ref-93)

 ## updates
+* 2025-02-20: build for teensy/linux without needing to install dependencies, using CMake FetchContent to pull project-relative dependencies
 * 2025-02-02: v1.1.0
   * wide-ranging changes to allow more robust playback of multiple files
     * buffers in heap or PSRAM, re-loaded by EventResponder rather than in interrupt